spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

       - action: publish
 To use SHA256, the string must be hashed with SHA256 and encoded with base64:

+echo -n "user" | openssl dgst -binary -sha256 | openssl base64
-echo -n "mypass" | openssl dgst -binary -sha256 | openssl base64
+echo -n "password" | openssl dgst -binary -sha256 | openssl base64

 Then stored with the sha256: prefix:

 authInternalUsers: